 The new Advanced Pediatric Care Pavilion at Nicklaus Children’s Hospital in Miami offers the latest medical technology and also emphasizes a homelike and playful environment for its young patients and their families.

-The six-story, 213,000-square-foot tower represents a major milestone for Miami Children’s Health System, parent organization of Nicklaus Children’s Hospital, says Narendra Kini, CEO of the system.
+The six-story, 213,000-square-foot tower, designed by the Miami office of Perkins+Will, represents a major milestone for Miami Children’s Health System, parent organization of Nicklaus Children’s Hospital, says Narendra Kini, CEO of the system.

 “We now offer one of the most technically advanced special care spaces in the world, consistent with the excellence of our clinicians,” he says.
 “Equally, we have created a care setting that is supportive of families of children with critical illnesses, affording them privacy and more homelike comforts.”

 A total of 189 of the hospital’s 289 beds were relocated to the new tower, including those in five units: cardiac intensive care, pediatric intensive care, neonatal intensive care, neurology-neurosurgery and the hematology-oncology unit.

 - Spacious family-centered rooms that include fold-out double beds, closet space and private bath.